Andrea/andrea.github.io/_posts/2015-12-06-more-computation-expressions.markdown

 The good thing is, because we return with signature `'b option` that means we can feed the result back into Bind if that is necessary.

-This triple of *a type*, *an operation* and *an identity* is called a monad, and that is cool because when you realise something is a monad, then that means you get some other stuff for free.
+This triple of *a wrapped type*, *Bind* and *Return* is called a monad, and that is cool because when you realise something is a monad, then that means you get some other stuff for free.
 To show you how, I'll start talking about Monoids.

 ### Monoids